 We welcome ongoing contributors to our preservation tools and website change monitoring project:

 - The EGDI GitHub project overview is the place to start!
-Take a look at our Current Projects and Project Board
+Take a look at our Project Board

 - We aim to have an inclusive community, review our Contributor Guidelines and Code of Conduct